andres-epam/directory-tree/README.md

 LIST
 ```

-I interprated each instruction ine as a HTTP request in which `CREATE`, `LIST`, `LIST`, `DELETE` would be as `POST`, `GET`, `PATH/PUT` and `DELETE` HTTP request methods, so we can say that the app do calls in batch.
+I interpreted each instruction line as a HTTP request in which `CREATE`, `LIST`, `LIST`, `DELETE` would be as `POST`, `GET`, `PATH/PUT` and `DELETE` HTTP request methods, so we can say that the app do calls in batch.

-The app is made in a MVC design patten, the controller layer, in charged of the comunication between backend and the view, in this case, we don't have a proper controller layer nevertheless in `./lib/server` we have a function called `executeInstructions` that apply `controller` functionality, it receives each instruction, then depending of the instruction type, it pass through his respective service method.
+The app is made in a MVC design patten, the controller layer, in charge of the communication between backend and the view, in this case, we don't have a proper controller layer nevertheless in `./lib/server` we have a function called `executeInstructions` that apply `controller` functionality, it receives each instruction, then depending of the instruction type, it pass through his respective service method.

-The `service` layers located in `./lib/services/directory` in charged of the bussiness logic and the `repository` layer located in `./lib/repository/directory` in charged of all core CRUD operations.
+The `service` layers located in `./lib/services/directory` in charge of the business logic and the `repository` layer located in `./lib/repository/directory` in charge of all core CRUD operations.
 In this case, we don't a have a database to these operations, instead we have the singleton object, so the repository is the unique one that directly modifies the `directory` singleton object.

-Every instruction type, has been developed with recursive methods that constantly iterate and check the each given directory `path` with the singleton also called `target` as param.
+Every instruction type has been developed with recursive methods that constantly iterate and check the each given directory `path` with the singleton also called `target` as param.
 The app also has custom errors for grouping and handling same error types.

-Analysing in a real production app, it manages `DEV`, `QA` and `PROD` environments, we can set configurations for every environment in `./config/<environtment>`, then just set the env variable `NODE_ENV` to `development`, `testing` or `production` in `.env` to adapt the configurations;
+Analyzing in a real production app, it manages `DEV`, `QA` and `PROD` environments, we can set configurations for every environment in `./config/<environment>`, then just set the env variable `NODE_ENV` to `development`, `testing` or `production` in `.env` to adapt the configurations;

 The app integrates a logging system by Winston dependency, if app is on `prod` environment, then the format changes configured to that environment.